bitfoot/landing-page/README.md

-# odin-site
+# Landing Page

-This is a practice site, created for one of the assignments in The Odin Project.
+This is a practice page, created for the Landing Page assignment in The Odin Project.